 "You don't control the hockey game with offense, you control it with checking," Hitchcock said following his team's optional practice Monday in Toronto.

 Maple Leafs: Toronto goaltender Jonathan Bernier (groin) was sidelined throughout the five-game losing streak, but he and defenseman Paul Ranger (neck) participated in practice Monday.
-Bernier was also the first goalie off the ice at the morning skate Tuesday, indicating he's likely to return against the Blues, though coach Randy Carlyle later termed him a game-time decision.
+Both players are questionable when the Blues come to town Tuesday.

-The Maple Leafs surrendered 19 total goals with backup goaltender James Reimer in net for the entire cold stretch, but Bernier said Monday he was not rushing a return to game action.
+The Maple Leafs surrendered 19 total goals with backup goaltender James Reimer in net for the entire cold stretch, but Bernier is not rushing a return to game action.
 It was hoped Bernier would play at the New Jersey Devils this past Sunday, but he sustained a setback in an intense practice Friday.

-"It's too early to say if I'm coming back [Tuesday]," Bernier said.
+"It's too early to say if I'm coming back [Tuesday]," Bernier said Monday.
 "I don't want to rush and be out another four or five days."

 Who's hot: Blues left wing Jaden Schwartz had a goal and two assists in the previous game against Toronto this season. … Maple Leafs right wing Phil Kessel is in the midst of a three-game point streak with two goals and one assist.

-Injury report: Blues right wing Vladimir Tarasenko (hand) is out, while center Derek Roy (lower body) missed the game Sunday and is questionable for Tuesday. … Bernier is a game-time decision while there was no immediate word Tuesday on the status of Ranger.
+Injury report: Blues right wing Vladimir Tarasenko (hand) is out, while center Derek Roy (lower body) missed the game Sunday and is questionable for Tuesday. … Maple Leafs coach Randy Carlyle said Monday that Bernier was continuing to progress, but there was no guarantee of a return to the lineup Tuesday for Bernier or Ranger.